-Oil Prices Reflect Concern, Not Panic, After Air Strike On Iranian General
+Oil Prices Reflect Concern, Not Panic, After Airstrike On Iranian General

-Oil is up and stocks are down: It's a predictable response to the dramatic U.S. attack on Iran's powerful military commander, as tensions mount in the oil-rich Middle East.
+Oil is up and stocks are down: It's a predictable response to the dramatic U.S. attack on Iran's powerful military commander as tensions mount in the oil-rich Middle East.

 But by historical standards, the reaction from the markets has been muted — at least, so far.

-Early Friday, the U.S. military killed Qassem Soleimani, the leader of Iran's Quds force, in an air strike in Baghdad.
-The attack didn't directly affect oil production, and Iran is already under sanctions that keep most of its oil off the global market, But it was a sign of growing conflict.
-In response, global oil prices rose by about 4 percent initially, before settling down to a gain of less than 3 percent.
+Early Friday, the U.S. military killed Qassem Soleimani, the leader of Iran's Quds Force, in an airstrike in Baghdad.
+The attack didn't directly affect oil production, and Iran is already under sanctions that keep most of its oil off the global market.
+But it was a sign of growing conflict.
+In response, global oil prices rose by about 4% initially, before settling down to a gain of less than 3%.

-That pales in comparison to the 14 percent spike in the price of crude after a September attack on Saudi production facilities which the U.S. and its allies attributed to Iran.
+That pales in comparison to the 14% spike in the price of crude after a September attack on Saudi production facilities that the U.S. and its allies attributed to Iran.
 And even that jump in prices — triggered by an actual reduction in available oil supplies — was temporary, with the market regaining its footing shortly after.

 Stocks, meanwhile, faltered slightly on Friday.
-After starting 2020 with a widespread rally, prominent indexes fell by less than one percent.
+After starting 2020 with a widespread rally, prominent indexes fell by less than 1%.
 (Major oil and gas companies were an exception, seeing stocks rise along with rising oil prices.)

-There's clear uncertainty about the future, and investors are showing concern.
+It's clear there's uncertainty about the future, and investors are showing concern.
 But the attack did not immediately prompt wild swings in the markets.

 In part, that's because the world oil market has changed dramatically.
 While Middle Eastern oil is still essential to the world economy, the U.S. — powered by the recent boom in shale oil — is now the largest producer of oil in the world.